realmajortom/astrostore/README.md

 Check it out: https://astrostore.io

 ## Introduction
-AstroStore is a tool to access and save bookmarks in any browser.
-The app is designed to work elegantly on both desktop and mobile--it can be installed as a standalone PWA on mobile, and desktop browser extensions are available for Chrome & Firefox.
+AstroStore is a tool to access and save bookmarks in any browser--it can be installed as a standalone PWA on mobile, and desktop browser extensions are available for Chrome & Firefox.

 On top of awesome cross-platform functionality, AstroStore is mindful of user privacy.
 Zero identifying information is requested from users.
 An account only requires a unique username and password--which is encrypted and saved in an encrypted cloud database.
 There will also never be any trackers or ads on AstroStore because I hate that crap :)